 All feedback (bug reports, user/development discussion, patches, pull requests) go to the mailing list: email@example.com

-Mailing list archives in mbox format may be downloaded here:
+Mailing list archives are available here: